CEA-Liten/CairnOpen/doc/user/hmi_guide/postprocessing.rst

 Post-processing
 #############################

-It is possible to produce automatic HTML reports with graphs to compare Persee studies.
+It is possible to produce automatic HTML reports with graphs to compare |cairn| studies.

 An example can be found here: (rajouter le lien).